 In extreme market situations, there may be few willing buyers and it may not be easy to sell the investments at the chosen time; in addition, the Subfund may have to agree to a lower price in order to sell the investments, or they may not be able to sell the investments at all.
 Trading in certain securities or other instruments may be suspended or restricted by the relevant exchange or by a governmental or regulatory body, which may cause the Subfund to incur a loss.
-The inability to sell a portfolio position may have a disadvantageous effect on the value of these subfunds or prevent them from being able to exploit other investment opportunities.
-In order to meet redemption requests, the Subfund may be forced to sell investments at unfavourable times and/or on unfavourable terms.
+The inability to sell a portfolio position may have a disadvantageous effect on the value of these subfunds or prevent them from being able to exploit other investments at unfavourable times and/or on unfavourable terms.